aws/amazon-chime-sdk-js/guides/03_API_Overview.md

 The `stop()` method does not clean up observers.
 You can start and stop a session multiple times using the same observers.
 In other words observers are not tied to the lifecycle of the session.

 You can specify a `signalingOnly` option when calling `start` to cause only the initial signaling connection to be established, then complete meeting join with a second call to `start` after choosing audio and video sources.
 This can improve meeting join latency.
 You can use this approach if you know that the user wants to join a meeting prior to wanting to share media or having selected input devices — for example, you can initialize the signaling connection early if you have a 'lobby' experience after choosing to join but before entering the interactive portion of the meeting.

+### 4a.
+Set ideal video max bandwidth kbps

+You can call meetingSession.audioVideo.[setVideoMaxBandwidthKbps](https://aws.github.io/amazon-chime-sdk-js/interfaces/audiovideofacade.html#setvideomaxbandwidthkbps) to set the ideal video max bandwidth kbps.
+The default value is 1400 kbps.
+Actual quality achieved may vary throughout the call depending on what system and network can provide.

 ## 5. Build a roster of participants using the real-time API